 (Austin: University of Texas Press, 1992) - Stephen F. Austin: Empresario of Texas.
 By Gregg Cantrell

-(New Haven: Yale University Press, 2001) - Texas Women: Their Histories, Their Lives.
+(College Station: Texas A&M University Press, 2021) - Texas Women: Their Histories, Their Lives.
 Edited by Elizabeth Hayes Turner, Stephanie Cole, and Rebecca Sharpless

-(Athens: University of Georgia Press, 2015) - Texas Women and Ranching: On the Range, at the Rodeo, and in Their Communities .
+(Athens: University of Georgia Press, 2015) - Texas Women and Ranching: On the Range, at the Rodeo, and in Their Communities.
 Edited by Deborah M Liles and Cecila Gutierrez Venable

-(College Station: Texas A&M University Press, 2019) - Women and the Texas Revolution.
+(San Antonio: Trinity University Press, 2021) - Women and the Texas Revolution.
 By Mary L. Scheer

 (College Station: University of North Texas Press, 2012) - Women in Texas History.
 By Angela Boswell